Principal Component Analysis (PCA)

 | PC1, PC2, ... | Loading on each component |

 The loadings displayed by MIDAS are eigenvector elements (the weight of each variable in composing the component), not correlations between variables and components.
 Each eigenvector is normalized to unit length, so individual elements fall between -1 and 1.
 Variables with larger absolute loadings characterize the component more strongly.
+As a guide, if all variables contributed equally, each loading would have an absolute value of , where is the number of variables.
+Variables clearly above this level characterize the component.
 The sign indicates a positive or negative relationship with the component.
+To interpret what a component represents, look at the variables with large absolute loadings on it and read its meaning from what those variables have in common.

 Click Save as Dataset to save as a dataset.